Recycling and Waste Reduction

 The amount of recycled metal will increase during the coming years.
 In 2012 Hydro will double the volume of aluminium scrap the company recycles.
 Hydro extrudes Metal Technology profiles.
-As part of an agreed programme of sustainability approximately 70% of the metal used in Hydro's extrusion process is recycled.
+As part of an agreed programme of sustainability between 80%-100% of the metal used in Hydro's extrusion process is recycled.
 This metal requires only 5% of the energy necessary for the production of primary aluminium, giving Metal Technology profiles a greatly improved environmental footprint.

 Powder coating: The green giant